openedx/edx-documentation/en_us/install_operations/source/installation/fullstack/install_fullstack.rst

 Install Open edX Fullstack
 *********************************

-To install Fullstack directly from the command line, follow these steps.
+To install fullstack directly from the command line, follow these steps.

 Before beginning the installation, ensure that you have your local computer's administrator's password.
 The password is needed so that NFS can be set up to